People immigrating to the UK from outside the EEC must confirm that the housing they're moving into will be suitable.

 The cost of this service is £140, which includes the inspection, associated administration and a letter stating the suitability of the property.
 The fee must be paid in full before the inspection takes place.

 When you contact us (details below), we'll ask for the following information:

 - Your name and telephone number

-- The address we need to inspect and details of the owner.
+- The address we need to inspect and details of the owner and/or letting agent

 - The full name, date of birth, current address and passport number of the applicant